piles and haemorrhoid

 • Gently pat the area dry after washing

-• Avoid harsh soaps and scented products
+• Avoid harsh or fragranced products

 ❄️ Apply Cold Compresses